 We identified the following regarding impact:

-Although the majority of clients prefer digital case management, some clients may not be comfortable using mobile applications and may prefer a traditional case management model.
+Although most clients prefer digital case management, some clients may not be comfortable using mobile applications and may prefer a traditional case management model.

 CBPR that enables regular communication between researchers and practitioners can help strengthen the implementation of new technology.